yaikobzeray/dev-journal/activity_log.md

 Defined a new .proto file for the user-service.
 Added request/response message types and a streaming RPC.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Friday, 24 May 2024 — Entry 2

+Set up a private Docker registry and pushed images for GKE deployment.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*